-Formatted: Body Text, Left, Indent: First line: 0.5" The lists of factors have been long.
+The lists of factors have been long.
 They have become burdensome both to respondents and to the efficient scoring, analysis, and reporting of the NAEP survey.
 The way they have been reported-through simple one-way tabulations-has encouraged unwarranted conclusions about cause-and-effect relationships.

 We propose a careful review of the contextual factors on which information is collected by NAEP to focus on the most important variables related to public policy.
 All such information must be clearly related to student achievement, as shown by other research.
-Data should be obtained periodically, on a rotating basis, over several NAEP cycles, although a limited set of factors may be included in every assessmentModules should be prepared for special studies to provide descriptive information on issues of current policy interest.
-Information-Data should be collected at meaningful intervals in ways that may show significant patterns and change over time.
+Modules should be prepared for special studies to provide descriptive information on issues of current policy interest.
+Data should be collected at meaningful intervals in ways that may show significant patterns and change over time.